 Since mistakes (preventable or not) are inescapable, we can only do two things: prepare for them and strategize how to recover customers.

 Plan, act, adapt, repeat.
-There’s really nothing else you can do. (unless your Ron Swanson)
+There’s really nothing else you can do. (unless you're Ron Swanson)

 Plan– Define clear processes and protocols for customer service, complaints, and crises